PART QTY

 A diagram showing a set screw being tightened with an Allen key to secure and align the cap to the bollard base

-Place the plastic plugs (B) over the set screws.
+Place the plastic polyethylene plugs (B) over the set screws.

 Inspect